 Hormonal imbalances and hormonal metabolism testing

 Adrenal health complaints may warrant in-depth investigations to identify the underlying cause of your health complaint.
 Some of the tests that our practitioners utilise include:

 Urinary Kryptopyrrole Testing

-Methylene-tetrahydrofolate reductase is an enzyme that converts the folate you eat into the active form that is then used by your body.
-This test determines if you have a mutation in this gene and therefore are not converting properly, affecting how much active folate you have available.
+MTHFR (Methylene-tetrahydrofolate reductase) is an enzyme that converts the folate you eat into the active form that is then used by your body.
+This gene test determines if you have a mutation in this gene and therefore are not converting properly, affecting how much active folate you have available.
 Active folate is required for a huge range of functions in the body, so there are many signs and symptoms of folate deficiency.
 Please ask your practitioner for more information on this complex topic.

 Functional Liver Detoxification Profile